MihaiDavid05/Text-to-Image-Search/README.md

 #### :disappointed: Bad examples...hmmmmm...or not really.....
 - Search term: **black cat** -> are images of black cats actually in the data?
 ![](docs/black_cat.jpg)
-- Search term: **happiness** -> ..."less harmful than alcohol".
-But I love chocolate, indeed.
+- Search term: **happiness** -> ..."less harmful than alcohol" they say....
+But chocolate brings me happiness, indeed.
 ![](docs/happiness.jpg)

 ## Conclusions and suggestions